implad-bix/PMGA/README.md

 Introduction

 Welcome to use Plant Mitochondrial Genome Annotator (PMGA) pipeline!
-Related information can also be found at http://www.1kmpg.cn/pmga/.

-Example Usage:
+PMGA web server is available online at http://www.1kmpg.cn/pmga/.

-singularity exec PMGA.sif mgavas mgavas_m -pid <your projectid> -in <input fasta genome file (absolute path)> -db 1 -outdir <outputdir>
+The source code is available as a singularity container: https://figshare.com/articles/software/Source_code_of_PMGA/27201798.